-Paving Contract #21542 is ongoing in 2023, which involves a pavement overlay to be applied to the highway throughout the valley crossing section.
+Paving Contract #21542 in 2023 involved a pavement overlay to be applied to the highway throughout the valley crossing section.
 It was recommended that prior to placing the overlay, consideration be given to doing a full depth subgrade repair to improve the strength of the pavement and better bridge over the softer geofoam zone, by: Excavating the majority of the 0.7 m of clay subgrade to near the surface of the geofoam; Replacing the clay subgrade to compaction specifications; Installing geogrid in the compacted GBC; then repaving these areas, however, this was not included in the contract.
+The new overlay will add some support to the pavement structure but if extensive map cracking reappears, the above noted remedial measures could be considered at that time.